Peripheral Vascular Diseases

 Peripheral Artery Disease - Risk Factors - Risk Factors

-You may have a higher risk of lower extremity PAD because of your age, family history and genetic , lifestyle habits, other medical conditions, race, ethnicity, and sex.
+You may have a higher risk of lower extremity PAD because of your age, family history and genetics , lifestyle habits, other medical conditions, race, ethnicity, and sex.
 The risk factors for PAD are mostly the same as those for coronary heart disease and carotid artery disease, which are also caused by atherosclerosis.

 Risk factors that you can change to decrease the chances of getting PAD include smoking, unhealthy blood cholesterol levels, high blood triglycerides, high blood pressure, overweight and obesity, and metabolic syndrome.